Flowers Under Foreign Skies

 The bell rang.

-“Okay, everyone, let’s see if we can make it to number eighteen forty five, huh?”
+“Okay, everyone, let’s see if we can make it to eighteen forty five, huh?”

 I got the hell out of there.
 More delays.
 Christ things must be bad Earthside.
 I left the mess hall, stepped into the surrounding hallway, blew the hatch with a soft bang of equalizing pressure, and set off down the hallway.
 The hallway was unfinished, just bare ice bricks, and it wasn’t heated, either, so the air was freezing.
 I closed the door behind me, hurried the ten meters to the end of the hallway, and crossed into the green house.

 I stepped out of the airlock.
 We had to be careful not to go back and forth too often.
 You lost too much gas that way.
 Contrary to popular mythology, oxygen was not the most precious thing around here.
 You could get oxygen easy.
 Algae, electrolysis in a pinch- oxygen was simple.
 The problem was that you needed more than oxygen.
-A pure oxygen atmosphere was toxic.
-You needed an inert gas to make up 70% of your atmosphere.
-The nitrogen extractors did their job, but they were slow.
-You had to be very careful.
+Pure oxygen was toxic.
+You could get sick, euphoric, even start hallucinating.
+You needed an inert gas to make up the other seventy percent of your atmosphere.
+If we really wanted to we could have used helium, but that had the side effect of making us talk like cartoon rabbits.
+That way lay madness, so we used nitrogen, which we could filter out of the atmosphere.
+It took a while, though, so you always had to be careful about how much you were losing.

 I made the rounds.
 First few rows were oranges, soybeans, a few other hydroponic crops and a small window box of daisies in the corner.
 Nothing remarkable.
 I changed the water, tested the soil PH, and moved on.